State advising travelers on Zika ahead of Olympics, Paralympics

 10 things Oregonians should know about Zika

-- Two types of mosquitoes are known to spread Zika virus; neither is found in Oregon but mosquito surveillance and control efforts are underway.
+- Two types of mosquitoes are known to spread Zika virus; neither lives in Oregon.
+We do not know if mosquitoes in Oregon could transmit Zika if the virus were introduced.
+Mosquito monitoring and control efforts are underway.

-Zika infection can cause birth defects, including microcephaly, when mothers are infected during pregnancy.
-The full range of birth defects caused by Zika is currently under investigation.
+- Zika can cause birth defects, including microcephaly, when pregnant mothers are infected.